More about: 8 Best Tours Helsinki

 One of the best alternatives to get to know Helsinki is from the perspective of its buildings, so if you want to discover the essence of the city, which combines tradition and modernity, you can participate in a guided tour of the architecture of this destination.

-During these excursions you can explore emblematic sites such as the Helsinki Cathedral, an architectural icon that dominates the skyline with its neoclassical presence.
-Its interior details and the design of its facade will take you back to the golden age of the Finnish capital.
+During these tours you can explore emblematic sites such as the Helsinki Cathedral, an architectural icon that dominates the skyline with its neoclassical presence.
+Its interior details and the design of its façade will transport you to the golden age of the Finnish capital.
 You can also visit the Oodi Library, a contemporary jewel that symbolizes the avant-garde that also characterizes Helsinki.

 During these tours you will have the opportunity to discover the functionalist architecture of the Temppeliaukion Church, which was carved into the rock and crowned by a copper roof.
 This place of worship is recognized worldwide for its exceptional design and unique atmosphere, but also as a perfect combination of human intervention and the natural environment.